 Begin with yourself and move backwards by generation (known to the unknown).
 Write an autobiography and include people who have influenced your life.
-Create a list of all personal documents you have in your possession-drivers’ license, birth certificate, diplomas, awards, marriage certificates, anything that reveals something of your life and your family.
+Create a list of all personal documents you have in your possession—driver's license, birth certificate, diplomas, awards, marriage certificates, anything that reveals something of your life and your family.
 Additionally, write down all the details you know about your parents and grandparents.
-List all the details you know about everyone in your immediate family -names, relationships, birthdays, divorce, marriage, death, immigration, places lived, siblings, and children.
+List all the details you know about everyone in your immediate family—names, relationships, birthdays, divorces, marriages, deaths, immigration, naturalization certificates, places lived, siblings, and children.
 Once you have listed all you can about your immediate family, determine how much you can actually prove with copies of the original records.
 The use of a family tree chart along with the family group sheet will help identify areas that need to be researched.
 This can also help prevent research into the wrong family since individuals who share the same surname are not necessarily related.

 Check at home and with other family members for valuable items that can help in your research.
 Baby books, family Bibles, certificates, letters, journals, photographs, diplomas, newspaper clippings, school records, yearbooks, etc. can help fill in blanks.